pvharmo/blog-jean-mercier/content/posts/everybody-knows.md

 Among the other guests attending is Paco, Laura’s former sweetheart, who is now married and a prosperous landowner and wine producer.

-The wedding celebrations, reminding the viewer of the opening scenes of the marriage celebrations in Godfather I, seems to be going fine.
+The wedding celebrations, reminding the viewer of the opening scenes of the marriage celebrations in **Godfather I**, seems to be going fine.
 But amid the partying, Laura’s daughter is kidnapped from her room.
 A ransom is asked by the raptors through smart phone messages.

 In the following events, all that seemed so perfect before and during the start of the wedding celebrations is put into question.
 A retired police investigator, called to investigate by a family member, concludes on an inside job, which puts into question the authenticity of the family ties.
 Laura’s husband, the supposedly rich businessman from Argentina, turns out, under scrutiny, to be ruined back home, and he (Alejandro) has been in reality looking for work for the last two years.
 But suspicion on him, to have in fact kidnapped his own daughter for financial gain, turns out to be unfounded.